secretstartups/handbook/product/product-manager-role/product-CDF-competencies/index.html.md

 Tips for using the career coaching template effectively:

 - Help product managers set actionable, realistic, achievable goals that build toward their ultimate career goals in tandem with their job responsibilities.
-- It is important to support product managers in finding TIME to pursue broader career learning, or it'll never get prioritized over their daily job
+- It is important to support Product Managers in finding TIME to pursue broader career learning, or it'll never get prioritized over their daily job
 - Provide actionable feedback that aligns with the Product Manager's career goals
 - Make connection to opportunities inside of GitLab and outside of GitLab
 - Help Product Managers be accountable to their own career goals by revisiting the topic regularly